UCA Campaign

 Assistant: Charli Avery

-Through this bold visual aesthetic and arresting messaging, HS has created a campaign that demands attention – supporting UCA’s ambition to champion the importance of creative education in the UK.
-Its expressive, student-led approach reflects the role creativity plays in shaping the country’s future workforce.
+A new design language, coupled with a provocative tone of voice, delivers a campaign that demands attention – supporting UCA’s ambition to champion the importance of creative education in the UK.
+The expressive, student-led approach reflecting the role creativity plays in shaping the country’s future workforce.